HomePittsburgh: A Geek HistoryAllegheny City and the Silent Film Era

 Allegheny City and the Silent Film Era

-On March 12, 2013, the Allegheny City Society screened Cecil B. DeMille’s Manslaughter at the Allegheny Unitarian Universalist Church.
+The film selected by the Allegheny City Society in 2013 was Cecil B. DeMille’s Manslaughter, which was screened in March of that year at the Allegheny Unitarian Universalist Church.
 The location was only a few blocks from the childhood home of the starring actor in the film, Thomas Meighan.
 Although not a household name today, Meighan was one of the silent film era’s leading men – even eclipsing the legendary Rudolph Valentino for a time – and a top box office draw during the early days of Hollywood.

 Although he studied pharmacy at St. Mary’s College, Thomas Meighan soon caught the acting bug and secured a position in the Pittsburgh Stock Company, earning $35 a week.
 New York City eventually beckoned, however, and Meighan began a brief but successful run on Broadway before being encouraged by film producer Samuel Goldwyn to move to Hollywood.